 Submit Application

-a full application with most merchant data prefilled
+a full application with merchant data prefilled in your request

 Choosing a flow

-you already have most of the merchant’s business, ownership, banking, and fee information
+your system already has merchant business, ownership, banking, and fee information

-you want to prefill the application as much as possible
+you want to prefill the onboarding package as much as possible

-you want the merchant signer to mainly review, confirm, and sign
+you want the signer to mainly review, confirm, and sign

-you want the hosted flow to collect most of the remaining merchant information
+you want the hosted onboarding flow to collect most of the remaining merchant information

-you still want to provide signer and fee information up front
+you still want to provide signer details, fee information, and crypto environment up front

 For both flows: